QuaSi-Software/Documentation/docs/gensim_user_manual.md

 **Adiabatic external components**

 Optionally, individual facade components or the roof and floor plate of the building can be defined as adiabatic.
 Adiabatic means that the component does not allow heat transfer.
 This allows the simulation of e.g. coupled terraced houses or other sub-volumes of a whole building by defining component boundaries facing to heated zones as adiabatic.
-The procedure for the imported geometry model is explained in more detail in Section 2.2.4 Adiabatic External Components below.
+The procedure for the imported geometry model is explained in more detail below in chapter 5 in the section on adiabatic external components.

 #### 2.2.2 Imported geometry model